Directly to the content

 Nicotinamide Riboside (NR)

-Nicotinamide riboside (NR) is a chemical compound that acts as an NAD+ precursor and can be converted into NAD+ in our body.
-NAD+ is an important cofactor for many important biochemical reactions.
-NR also belongs to the class of B3 vitamins and plays a crucial role in the respiratory chain in the mitochondria, the "power plants" of our cells.
-Thus, it plays a crucial role in supplying our body with energy.
+Nicotinamide riboside (NR) is a chemical compound that acts as a NAD+ precursor and can be converted into NAD+ in our body.
+NAD+ is a significant cofactor for many important biochemical reactions.
+Additionally, NR belongs to the class of B3 vitamins and plays a crucial role in the electron transport chain in the mitochondria, the "powerhouses" of our cells.
+Therefore, it is critically involved in the energy supply of our body.

-We take a closer look at the studies on nicotinamide riboside (NR) and explain the role the molecule plays in ageing research and in our bodies.
-Don't worry, even if there are a lot of scientific abbreviations in some places, we will break down the complex relationships as clearly as possible.
+We will take a closer look at the research on nicotinamide riboside (NR) and explain the role of the molecule in aging research and in our body.
+Don't worry, even though there are many scientific abbreviations in some places, we will break down the complex relationships as clearly as possible.

-Nicotinamide Riboside is often used as a dietary supplement because it can potentially improve energy production, cognitive performance and cellular regeneration.
-Although the long-term effects of NR are not yet fully understood, there are numerous studies suggesting that it may represent a promising approach to healthy ageing .
+Nicotinamide Riboside is often used as a dietary supplement as it may potentially improve energy production, cognitive performance and cellular regeneration.
+Although the long-term effects of NR are not yet fully understood, there are numerous studies suggesting that it could be a promising approach to healthy aging .

-Recent research suggests that taking nicotinamide riboside may help counteract age-related diseases and improve cellular respiration, making it a promising agent in terms of health maintenance and prevention.
+Recent research indicates that taking Nicotinamide Riboside may help counteract age-related diseases and improve cellular respiration, making it a promising agent in terms of health maintenance and prevention.

-You will no doubt have noticed in the first few lines that, in addition to the nicotinamide riboside (NR), several other molecules also play a role.
-If you want a more detailed insight into the science, you can read our NAD article.
-So that you don't lose track of things in the course of this article, we will briefly explain the most important players in NAD metabolism.
-This will help you to better understand the similarities and differences later on:
+You may have already noticed in the first lines that besides Nicotinamide Riboside (NR), several other molecules play a role.
+If you want a detailed insight into the science, you can read our NAD article.
+To help you keep track throughout this post, we will briefly explain the most important players in NAD metabolism.
+This way, you can better understand the similarities and differences later:

-• NR (nicotinamide riboside): NR is a form of vitamin B3 (niacin) and a precursor of NAD.
-It can be taken orally (as a tablet or powder) and is converted into NAD in the body.
+• NR (Nicotinamide Riboside): NR is a form of Vitamin B3 (Niacin) and a precursor to NAD.
+It can be taken orally (as a tablet or powder) and is converted to NAD in the body.
 NR is used as a dietary supplement to increase NAD levels.

-• Niacin: Niacin, also known as vitamin B3 or nicotinic acid, is an essential vitamin that is converted into NAD and NADP+ in the body.
+• Niacin: Niacin, also known as Vitamin B3 or nicotinic acid, is an essential vitamin that is converted in the body to NAD and NADP+.
 It is important for energy metabolism and the synthesis of fatty acids and cholesterol.
-Niacin is also used to treat dyslipidemia as it can help lower cholesterol levels
+Niacin is also used to treat dyslipidemia as it can help lower cholesterol levels.

-By the way: NAD (nicotinamide adenine dinucleotide) has many different spellings: NAD, NADH, NAD+ to name just a few.
-To simplify things a little, we'll stick with NAD.
+By the way: There are many different spellings for NAD (Nicotinamide Adenine Dinucleotide) : NAD, NADH, NAD+, to name just a few.
+To simplify things a bit, we will stick with NAD.

-Since 2013, it has been possible to produce nicotinamide riboside chemically at great expense, which has led to extensive research in studies and to its use as a dietary supplement .
+Since 2013, it has been possible to chemically produce Nicotinamide Riboside in a complex manner, leading to extensive research in studies as well as its use as a dietary supplement .

 Although it may be difficult to obtain NR through diet alone, its use as a supplement is popular due to its potential health benefits.